Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 \subsection{Hardware}

 The ring includes (a) a ring body, a customized FPCB enclosed in a 3D-printed PLA case, and (b) a customized capturing and processing PCB.
 Fig.~\ref{fig: hardware}(b) shows the assembled hardware.
 The top PCB (left in Fig.~\ref{fig: hardware}(d)) houses the SGW1110 module, featuring the nRF52840 microcontroller unit (MCU).
 The low-power MCU implements Bluetooth 5 and provides Bluetooth Low Energy (BLE) functions with a built-in PCB-mounted antenna.
 The bottom PCB, right in Fig.~\ref{fig: hardware}(d), contains an audio amplifier (MAX98357A), a voltage regulator (TPS62743) that provides a constant 3.3V source, a switch that turns ON/OFF the ring, a Flexible Printed Circuit (FPC) connector that connects to the ring body, and a battery connector.
 The ring body FPCB features a speaker (USound UT-P2019) and a microphone (TDK ICS-43434).
 The total cost of the prototype is about US\$30 and could be decreased when mass manufactured.
 With the 3.7V 70mAh Lipo Battery, we measured (using a CurrentRanger) the energy consumption of the ring to be 148.0 mW.
 The energy consumption breaks down into the MCU consuming 24.0 mW, the speaker and the microphone consuming 120.0 mW, and the BLE transmission consuming 4.0 mW on average.
 We will further discuss the energy consumption in Sec.~\ref{sec: discussion}.
-Similar to ~\cite{EarIO}, the speaker emits FMCW signals (detailed in Sec.~\ref{sec: ehco frame}) in the range of 20-24KHz, outside of the commonly stated range of human hearing.
+Similar to ~\cite{EarIO}, the speaker emits FMCW signals in the range of 20-24KHz with 600 samples per period, outside of the commonly stated range of human hearing, and the microphone samples at 50kHz.
 The 16-bit sampled signals are transmitted to a nearby device (smartphone or computer) using BLE UART communication at 800 Kbps.

-\section{Sensing Principle}
+\subsection{Sensing Principle}

-We use active acoustic sensing as the sensing principle for the ring to track continuous hand poses.
+We use active acoustic sensing as the sensing method for the ring to track continuous hand poses.
 The ring emits inaudible sound waves, which are then reflected and refracted by the surrounding fingers and the palm.
 As a result, the sound waves are received by the microphone with unique patterns.
-As shown in Fig.~\ref{fig: echo-gests}, different hand geometries yield distinct reflected signals which we later process to reconstruct hand poses.
-For the rest of the section, we briefly cover how we calculate our deep learning model inputs: echo frames and echo profile (please refer to Wang~\etal{}~\cite{C-FMCW} and Li~\etal{}~\cite{EarIO} for more detailed explanations) and how ~\theDevice{} utilizes echo profiles.
+As shown in Fig.~\ref{fig: echo-gests}, different hand geometries yield distinct reflected signals (i.e., echos) which we later process to reconstruct hand poses.